 Respondents are recruited by numerous methods, including mailers, email, social media- or website-based advertisements, etc. Panelists also have the option to sign up for the panel, as with other Internet survey panels such as SurveyMonkey and YouGov.
 The difference, which accounts for the disparity in results, is our initial and likely voter screens.

 During screening or initial interviews, respondents are asked to give their names, contact information (i.e. email and/or phone), as well as the city and zip code where they are registered or plan to register to vote.
 This is so we can attempt to re-interview, to obtain regional data etc. The information is also used to verify registration status when possible (based on the state) for respondents who were not already identified.

 We’ll attempt to contact a respondent for a repeat interview up to 10 times before removing them from the panel.

-The PPD Poll does not weight based on party affiliation (party ID).
-Polling results are weighted based on the U.S. Census Current Population Survey for demographics such age, sex, race, education and region.
-It uses a likely voter model based on responses to screening questions relating to prior voting history, enthusiasm and registration status etc.
+The Big Data Poll uses a proprietary likely voter model based on responses to screening questions relating to prior voting history, enthusiasm and registration status etc.

-To reduce human error, we have begun to use StatKey as a basis to calculate the 95% confidence interval for candidates’ shares of the vote.
-We do so by generating 5,000 responses with the weighted results for the average three-day results.
+To reduce human error, we use StatKey to calculate the 95% confidence interval by generating 5,000 responses with the weighted results.

 Whether we call a respondent to request or conduct a repeat interview, they take it online or via email, the questions are worded exactly as they are in the link below and vote preference choices are randomized.
 (Caller A = Trump is the first choice; Caller B = Clinton is the first choice; Caller C = Johnson is the first choice; Caller D = Stein is the first choice.)